Seasonal Planning for France Travel

 Winter in France (December to February)

 Winter in France might be right in the middle of the gray, wet, and chilly off-season, but those who venture here from December to February are in for some pleasant surprises and wild parties.
-Not only are there fewer crowds to contend with and cheaper airfare and hotel prices to source, but there are plenty of activities and events that cater to all ages and interests.
+Not only are there fewer crowds to contend with and cheaper airfare and hotel prices to source, but plenty of activities and events cater to all ages and interests.
 Winter sports enthusiasts flock to the mountains and resorts for some of the world's best skiing conditions, from purpose-built to traditional tree-lined slopes throughout the Alps, Jura, and the Pyrenees.

-There are also plenty of options for non-skiers, including sledding, skating, snowshoeing, and indulging in the après-ski scene (think crackling fires and mulled wine in a cozy alpine ski lodge).
+There are also plenty of options for non-skiers, including sledding, skating, snowshoeing, and indulging in the après-ski scene (think crackling fires and mulled wine in a cozy Alpine ski lodge).
 If you're in want of Christmas cheer, find your way to Strasbourg, Amiens, and Colmar for twinkling lights, charming markets, and seasonal eats.
-Meanwhile, the lively Carnaval season kicks off in France's warmer south welcoming the approaching spring.
-Head to the Côte d’Azur for warmer weather and Menton's colorful Fête du Citron.
+Meanwhile, the lively Carnaval season kicks off in France's warmer south, welcoming the approaching spring.
+Head to the Côte d'Azur for warmer weather and Menton's colorful Fête du Citron.

 Events in Winter